gemfire/spring-data-for-vmware-gemfire/documentation/reference/data.md

 });
 ```

-For accessing the full power of the GemFire query language, a
+For accessing the full power of the [vmware-gemfire-short-name] query language, a
 developer can use the `find` and `findUnique` methods, which, compared
 to the `query` method, can execute queries across multiple Regions,
 execute projections, and the like.